Research Projects

 I argue that the procreative asymmetry has plausible epistemic and prudential analogues concerning the acquisition of new beliefs and desires.
 I hypothesize that these could be instances of a more fundamental asymmetry in our value-based reasons.
 I provide a unified account that explains all three asymmetries together to support that hypothesis.

-Living Without Overall Betterness (Draft Available Upon Request)
+Living Without Overall Betterness (Under Review)

-Colonialism and Imperialism (In Progress) - to be presented at the PPE London Society 2025
+Colonialism and Imperialism (In Progress)

 (Co-author with Anthony Nguyen): while imperialism and colonialism have often been used interchangeably in philosophy and history, we argue that a distinction can be made.
 While some senses of the word "colonialism" are morally innocuous (i.e. colonizing Mars), we argue that there is a sense of the word that involves a necessary pro tanto moral wrong, just like how words like "sexism" and "racism" are commonly used.
 More importantly, we argue that its necessary wrongs are different from that of imperialism.
 This distinction, we argue, can help us precisely characterize the different wrongs committed by historical empires, and also offer us a new way of looking at historical instances of colonialism and imperialism.
-One such implication is that on our account, there were colonial practices before the Age of Exploration done by non-Europeans (contrary to what some historians claim), just like there were sexist practices in history before the feminism movement ever came to be.
+One such implication is that on our account, there were colonial practices before the Age of Exploration done by non-Europeans (contrary to what some historians claim), just like there were sexist practices in history before Feminism.